 Reselling web hosting is a fantastic way to generate recurring revenue every single month and continue to grow your design business.
 And the best part is that it’s incredibly easy to start.
-(It’s even easier to resell WordPress hosting, but we’ll come back to that in a minute!)
+(It’s even easier to resell managed WordPress hosting, but I’ll come back to that in a minute!)

 So what exactly does it mean to resell web hosting?
 And how does it help your business?
 This guide will answer all of your questions and help you learn how to strategically sell those services.
 Let’s dive in.

 What does it mean to resell web hosting?